zenorocha/browser-diet/src/documents/images/en/data-uri.html.md

 However has the disadvantage of growing the size of your HTML/CSS considerably if you have large images.
 It is not recommended to use this method if you aren't gzipping your HTML/CSS during HTTP requests as the size overhead might negate the speed gains you get from minimizing the number of HTTP requests.

+In HTTP/2, it's possible to use a new feature called *server push* to force specific files to be pushed directly to the client right after the initial response without inlining the data URI value.
+It has the same advantage as embedding a resource without its problems.
+If you already uses HTTP/2 consider using *server push*.

 *> [Useful tools](https://github.com/zenorocha/browser-diet/wiki/Tools#wiki-data-uri) / [References](https://github.com/zenorocha/browser-diet/wiki/References#data-uri)*